Du temps

 "Du temps" is a 2011 dance-pop song by French singer Mylène Farmer.
-It was written by Farmer with a music composed by Laurent Boutonnat.
+It was written by Farmer with music composed by Laurent Boutonnat.
 The song is the first single from her second best of 2001.2011 and was released first digitally on 7 November 2011.
 The song was generally well received by critics, but divided Farmer's fans.

 Background and release

 The promotional art cover was shown on the Internet on 2 November, and a 30-second excerpt was available to listen on the digital platforms, including amazon.fr.
 On 6 November, the full song was available on the Charts in France site, but was removed after a request by Universal Music.
-The music video for the song was scheduled to be released in the mid-November.
+The music video for the song was scheduled to be released in mid-November.

 As written on the back of the cover, the painting on the front was made by Farmer.